What is it?

 Once you have completed the steps above, your application will be routed to your school district.
 They will complete the school district information and then submit it to Missouri State.
 Once received, the Teacher Certification Office at Missouri State will complete the academic contract section of the application and will submit it to DESE.

-A Provisional Teaching Certificate is a Non-Renewable two-year certificate.
-However, under special circumstances the Department of Elementary and Secondary Education will renew a Provisional Certificate to allow the student to complete the certification program.
-Students enrolled in the SEACT or Severely Developmentally Disabled programs at Missouri State typically need to renew their provisional to complete this three-year program.
+A Provisional Teaching or Student Services Certificate is a Non-Renewable two-year certificate.
+However, under special circumstances the Department of Elementary and Secondary Education will extend a Provisional Certificate to allow the student to complete the certification program.
+Students enrolled in the SEACT program at Missouri State typically need to extend their provisional to complete this program.

-To renew your Provisional Teaching Certificate, you MUST have shown significant progress toward completing your certification program at Missouri State during the last two years.
+To extend your Provisional Certificate, you MUST have shown significant progress toward completing your certification program at Missouri State during the two years for which your Provisional Certificate was issued.
 Typically a student approved for an extension is no more than 9 hours from completion of their program.
 If you have shown significant progress but need an additional semester or two in order to complete your program, please complete the following steps to get your Provisional Certificate renewed:

-- Write a letter to the Coordinator of Teacher Certification at Missouri State University requesting that Missouri State support your request for an extension of your Provisional Certificate.
+- Send a letter via email to email@example.com and to your program coordinator and/or advisor at Missouri State University requesting that Missouri State support your request for an extension of your Provisional Certificate.
 This letter needs to describe in detail the progress you have made toward completion of your program during the two years of your Provisional Certificate, AND describe your plan to complete any remaining deficiencies.
 Your letter should follow the following format:

-- Paragraph 1: Introduction and formal request for a 3rd year extension of your Provisional Certificate in order to complete your program
+- Paragraph 1: Introduction and formal request for a 3rd or 4th year extension of your Provisional Certificate in order to complete your program.

 - Paragraph 2: Describe the amount of progress you have made toward the completion of your program during the two years on a Provisional, and why you were not able to finish in two years.
 Be detailed regarding the reason you could not finish.

-- Paragraph 3: Provide a detailed, course-by-course and semester by semester plan for the completion of your program during year 3.
+- Paragraph 3: Provide a detailed, course-by-course and semester by semester plan for the completion of your program during year 3 or 4.
 If you are in progress in courses at the time you are writing the letter, include those courses in your plan.
 If you are taking courses somewhere besides Missouri State, list each course, the institution and what it will count toward in your program.

-- Submit a letter from the Principal or Superintendent at your hiring school district indicating that the school intends to renew your teaching contract beyond the expiration date on your Provisional Certificate AND that they support your request for an extension of your Provisional Teaching Certificate.
+- Submit a letter from the Principal or Superintendent at your hiring school district indicating that the school intends to renew your contract beyond the expiration date on your Provisional Certificate AND that they support your request for an extension of your Provisional Certificate.
 This letter must be on school letter head and have an original signature.
-A copy of your teaching contract for the upcoming school year will not be accepted by DESE in place of this letter.
+A copy of your teaching or student services contract for the upcoming school year will not be accepted by DESE in place of this letter.

 Teacher Certification Office